inspetor/slate/source/includes/_using.md

 Please ensure you are using your <b>sandbox API keys</b> when you are testing your integration; otherwise, Inspetor's models will interpret anything you send during dev testing as production data and train our fraud detection models accordingly.
 </aside>

 However, ensuring that some data is making its way into our database is not sufficient for validating an Inspetor integration.
-We need to ensure that our understanding of state updates to primary entities (such as sales or accounts) remains accurate over time.
-This means that after the initial integration of our client library into your production code, we will need to periodically validate that our representation of sales, accounts, etc. corresponds to the true state of those entities (as represented in the customer database).
+We need to ensure that our understanding of state updates to primary entities (such as sales or users) remains accurate over time.
+This means that after the initial integration of our client library into your production code, we will need to periodically validate that our representation of sales, users, etc. corresponds to the true state of those entities (as represented in the customer database).
 This phase of validation is highly customer-specific and it will involve coordinated effort from both the customer and the Inspetor integration team.